Updated June 2, 2023

-Step 4: Password is not mandatory, but it is always safe to protect and share to have control over the other person’s changes.
+Step 4: Password is not mandatory, but it is always safe to protect and share to control the other person’s changes.

 Protect Worksheet vs. Protect Shared Workbook

 - Protecting the worksheet is nothing, but you do not authorize the user except for specific cells.

-- Protect Shared Workbook means that you just turn off the option of tracking changes to the option of tracking changes in the shared workbook.
+- Protect Shared Workbook means that you just turn off the option of tracking changes to the option of monitoring changes in the shared workbook.

-- If many people or users make changes to the workbook, you can work together and merge with Excel Compare & Merge.
+- If many people or users change the workbook, you can work together and merge with Excel Compare & Merge.

-- Finally, you receive all the shared workbooks, save all the workbooks in a single folder.
+- Finally, you receive all the shared workbooks and save all the workbooks in a single folder.
 After that, select the Compare & Merge Workbooks option and individually select the workbook you want to compare and merge.

 Unshare & Remove Users From Shared Workbooks:

-- If you want to unshare and remove users at any point in time, you can do this.
+- You can do this if you want to unshare and remove users at any point.

-- In order to unshare the workbook, you can go to REVIEW and click on Share Workbook.
+- To unshare the workbook, go to REVIEW and click on Share Workbook.

-- Now uncheck the option of Allow Changes by more than one user at the same time.
+- Now uncheck the option of Allow Changes by more than one user simultaneously.

-- In order to remove users in the same window, select the user you want to remove and click on the remove user option.
+- To remove users in the same window, select the user you want to remove and click the remove user option.

 Things to Remember

 - While performing in the Share Excel Workbook, always protect the workbook from controlling the track changes option.

 - Protect Worksheet and Protect Shared Workbooks are both different from each other.

 - You can select which changes you want to apply or remove at any time.

 - It is a feature that automatically adjusts the width or height of a cell.
 The easiest way to adjust a column is to use the Share Excel Workbook.

 This has been a guide to Share Excel Workbook.
-Here we discuss how to use Share Excel Workbook along with practical examples and a downloadable excel template.
+Here we discuss how to use Share Excel Workbook, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –